char/som.codes/src/blog/2021-06-08-duo-mobile-hotp.md

 1. Building a Rust project that some random student made,
 2. Putting your security-sensitive credentials (as a QR code) into this program,
-3. Letting it spit out a `hotp://` URI,
+3. Letting it spit out an `otpauth://` URI,
 4. Hoping that Duo Mobile doesn't update to a different authentication scheme in the future!
 5. Giving the HOTP URI to an actual OTP management app, and letting it generate codes for you.